Skip to content

 The Whova App is a must for both in-person and virtual attendees.

-All tickets (including in-person) have access to the virtual sessions and the session recordings for 90 days following the conference.
+All tickets (including in-person) have access to livestreams and recordings through the Whova app for 90 days following the conference.

-Click Here to become a member school and apply your 10% membership discount to your conference purchase.
+Click here to become a member and qualify for our member discount for conference tickets!

 Session Abstract